Best WiFi Extender: our pick of the best internet range extenders

 Tri-band Wi-Fi and 2,200mb/s speeds mean the Orbi Voice is more than capable of making your streaming, smart device usage, and gaming that must faster and more reliable.
 There is also FastLane3 technology to ensure that this doesn't slow down as more devices are added.

 As for its performance as a speaker, it's mixed.
-The audio has been offered by Harman Kardon, while the smart features are from Amazon's Alexa.
-Despite these credentials, some reviewers claim audio quality is just 'okay'.
+Harman Kardon has offered the audio, while the smart features are from Amazon's Alexa.
+Despite these credentials, some reviewers claim audio quality is just 'okay.'
 But if that's not your priority, it shouldn't be much of a problem.

 NETGEAR Orbi Voice AC2200 Tri-Band Wi-Fi Range Extender